Updated May 27, 2021.

-By the time June rolls around, most educators are sprinting toward the light at the end of the tunnel: The one, the only, hard-earned and highly-coveted summer break.
+By the time June rolls around, most students and educators alike are sprinting toward the light at the end of the tunnel: The one, the only, hard-earned and highly-coveted summer break.

 After nine months of tireless work, they surely deserve it.
 But it’s hard to talk about summer break without also talking about the elephant in the room: The dreaded “summer slide.”